Who Wants to be a Washington Millionaire?

 It’s like we’re taking a heart condition to a foot doctor to fix.
 Sure, if we run more, we’ll lower our blood pressure, but is that really fixing the core issue that is a bad aortic valve?

-And if we’re not careful, that leaky valve could cause a catastrophic outcome.
+And if we’re not careful, the leaky valve could cause a catastrophic outcome.

 A Truly Systemic Issue

-First, this tax is a key component to tax pyramiding—spending a taxed dollar on more taxes, and the best example of tax pyramiding are Gross Receipts Taxes.
-Both Oregon & Washington have them already, and these tax strategies are equal parts lucrative, regressive & risky long-term.
+First, this tax is a key component to tax pyramiding—spending a taxed dollar on more taxes—and combining a sales tax with an income tax is prolific tax extraction (the best example of tax pyramiding is a gross receipts tax, and these tax strategies are equal parts lucrative, regressive & risky long-term--much more on that in Part 2).

-Sure, Washington needs more money as affordability and homelessness issues persist, but the answer is not always in increasing what comes in the door, and it appears that they're trying to fix it all almost exclusively with revenue generation measures.
+Sure, Washington needs more money as affordability and homelessness issues persist, but the answer is not always in increasing what comes in the door, and it appears that they're trying to fix it all almost exclusively with revenue generation measures in many creative forms & fashions.

-This is where the medicine has been slowly killing the patient because we issue the wrong medicine to the true sickness that we aren’t acknowledging, and these prescribed financial cures are marred in tax layering, a byproduct of misguided policies that contradict each other, hitting the consumer in the ways of pass-through tax and inflation.
-When combined with Federal economic policy failures, it’s a formidable struggle for many.
+The medicine has been slowly killing the patient because we issue the wrong medicine to cure the true sickness no one wants to acknowledge, and these prescribed financial potions are marred in tax layering, a byproduct of misguided policies that contradict each other.
+When combined with Federal economic policy failures, it hits the consumer in the ways of pass-through tax and inflation, leading to a formidable struggle for many.

-The State is kicking the can down the road until the windfall arrives, but the scary truth is that they/we have no idea what potholes in the road will be popping up over the next 3 years, and that combined with untrammeled tax policies being enacted at a feverish pace, the state will be in a precarious, reactive position as they see the consequences unfold.
+The State is kicking the can down the road until the windfall arrives, but the scary truth is that they/we have no idea what potholes will be popping up over the next 3 years, and that combined with tax policies being enacted at a feverish pace, the state could quickly approach a precarious, reactive position as they see the consequences unfold.

 The Fundamentals of Tax Increase Strategies: Rinse & Repeat

-Let’s get back to new taxes: they are frequently presented in the same way this one was: our current tax code is regressive, the wealthy don’t pay their fair share, and we need the money for the vital services.
+New taxes are frequently presented in the same way this one was: the current tax code is regressive, the wealthy don’t pay their fair share, and we need the money for the vital services.

-Some of this is true.
-A lot of it, actually.
-But as in everything, the devil feeds on the obscurity of the details, and years later, the burden will likely be carried by the middle class as it frequently is already.
+A lot of this is true.
+But as in everything, the devil feeds on the obscurity of the details, and years later, the burden will likely be carried by the middle class as it often is.

 This is as predictable as the PNW rain in March.

-On the heels of overpayments & potential fraud, Washington is now passing a tax to generate more revenue towards these same programs that may be leaking money out the back door.
+On the heels of overpayments & potential fraud, Washington is now passing a tax to generate more revenue for the same programs that may be leaking money out the back door.

 Unfortunately, rarely is managing the budget about cutting the programs that aren’t working or admitting to fraud or backdoor dealings.
 The word “accountability” does not often exist in the politician’s dictionary--this is party agnostic, as we continue to see this from the very top of our Federal Government all the way down to the front lines of our local governance.